margaretmf/margaretmf.github.io/creativewriting.md

 <br>

 ## Freedom Fighters ##
-This is a country of freedom fighres
+This is a country of freedom fighters.
-Daily fightiing for another to live.
+Daily fighting for another to live.

 <br>